ayesha-m96/DSATermProject2025/README.md

 - Expand the scope to include local-level data for more granular analyses.

 # Expected Outcomes <a name="conc"></a>
-<p align="justify"> This project aims to identify key factors influencing fatal car accidents across U.S. states by analyzing datasets on speed limits, alcohol consumption, road quality, vehicle inspections, seat belt usage, and vehicles per capita.
+<p align="justify"> This project aims to identify key factors influencing fatal car accidents across U.S. states by analysing datasets on speed limits, alcohol consumption, road quality, vehicle inspections, seat belt usage, and vehicles per capita.
 Using exploratory data analysis, hypothesis testing, and statistical modelling, it will explore correlations between these variables and fatal accident rates, providing insights that will hopefully aid in improving road safety. </p>

 # Analysis of Research
+Following the compilation of the dataset, we explore the relationships between various factors through visualisation and conduct hypothesis testing across multiple dimensions.

-## Total Fatal Car Accidents by State (2022–2023)
+##  otherTotal Fatal Car Accidents by State (2022–2023)
 ![newplot](https://github.com/user-attachments/assets/34324d85-55ba-49e3-9fdd-b15c7f626fc9)
-This map shows the total fatal car accidents in U.S. States (2022-2023) highlighting key regional patterns.
+This map shows the total fatal car accidents in the U.S. States (2022-2023), highlighting key regional patterns.
 - High fatalities are concentrated in large, populous states like Texas, California, and Florida, likely due to more vehicles, longer road networks, and denser traffic.
 - Lower totals appear in smaller states like Vermont, Rhode Island, and Wyoming, which have fewer residents and vehicles.
 - The map shows absolute deaths, not adjusted for population so it doesn’t reflect risk per person or per mile driven.